How to Prepare for a Machine Learning Job Interview

 2. Validation dataset: We use the validation dataset to measure how well the model performs on examples that weren’t part of the training dataset.
 The metrics calculated on the validation data can be used to tune the hyper parameters of the model.
 Nevertheless, every time we evaluate the validation data and make decisions based on those scores, we are leaking information from the validation data into our model.
 The more evaluations, the more information is leaked.
 So we can end up spoiling our model by over-fitting to the validation data, and once again the validation score won’t be reliable for predicting the behavior of the model in the real world.

 3. Test dataset: We use the test dataset to measure how well the model does on previously unknown examples.
 It should only be used once we have tuned the parameters based on the validation set.
-So if we leave out the test set and only work with a validation set, the validation score won’t be a good estimate of the generalization of the model.
+So if we leave out the test set and only work with a validation set, the validation score won’t be a good estimate of the generalization of the model. - When do you use a stratified cross-validation and what is it?

 Cross-validation is used for dividing data into training and validation sets.
 Typically this is done randomly.
 In stratified cross-validation, however, the split should maintain the ratio of the categories on both the training and validation datasets.
 If we have a dataset with 10 percent of category A and 90% of category B, for example, and stratified cross-validation is used, we’ll have the same proportions in the training and validation datasets.
 If you don’t use stratified cross-validation, for example simple cross-validation, a typical worst-case scenario could be that the validation dataset has no samples of category A.